thariqali08/Daily-Expense-Sharing-Application/README.md

   - **Equal**: Split the expenses equally among participants.
   - **Exact**: Specify the exact amount each participant owes.
   - **Percentage**: Split expenses based on percentages (ensures the total percentage adds up to 100%).
 - **Balance Sheet**: View individual expenses and overall expenses for all users.
-Downloadable in CSV or PDF format.
+Downloadable in CSV format.
-- **API Endpoints**: Well-documented API with support for Postman and cURL testing.
+- **API Endpoints**: Well-documented API with support for Postman or cURL testing.

 ## Setup Instructions